Environmental Sustainability & Carbon Neutrality

 - stewardship of resources and sensitivity to their impacts

-Michigan Medicine’s newest patient care facility, the D. Dan and Betty Kahn Health Care Pavilion is currently under construction with carbon neutrality and environmental sustainability in mind.
-Kahn Pavilion is set to open in fall 2025 with an environmental goal to achieve LEED Platinum certification, the highest level for energy-efficient design.
-The Kahn Pavilion will exceed Michigan Energy Code efficiency targets by approximately 20%.
+Michigan Medicine’s newest patient care facility, the D. Dan and Betty Kahn Health Care Pavilion, is designed with carbon neutrality and environmental sustainability in mind.
+Opened in Fall 2025, the Kahn Pavilion was built to achieve LEED Platinum certification, the highest level of recognition for energy-efficient design, while exceeding Michigan Energy Code efficiency targets by approximately 20%.
+In May 2026, the pavilion officially achieved LEED Platinum certification.

 C.S.
 Mott Children's and Von Voigtlander Women's Hospital (C&W) received LEED Silver level certification in 2012.
 Learn more about C&W's LEED Silver certification.